-To celebrate my son’s 13th birthday, we took a mother-son trip to Louisiana.
-We spent 3 days in and around New Orleans.
+We took a mother-son trip to Louisiana to celebrate my son’s 13th birthday.
+We spent three days in and around New Orleans.
 This is part one of our trip, so be sure to read on for the second portion after.
-Instead of using New Orleans as a home-base, we rented a car and took a 36-hour road trip around southern Louisiana.
+Instead of using New Orleans as a home base, we rented a car and took a 36-hour road trip around southern Louisiana.
 What we did can be done as day trips from New Orleans, often offered by tour companies.
-In case you aren’t renting a car to get around, I will generally leave links that you can use to book day tours from New Orleans.
-If you use them, you will be supporting this website, at no additional cost to you.
+In case you aren’t renting a car to get around, I will leave links that you can use to book day tours from New Orleans.
+If you use them, you will support this website at no additional cost.

 Why is Louisiana unique from other southern states?

-To really appreciate this place, I think we should go over a bit of history.
-I am a big fan of the southern states in general, but Louisiana is special.
+To really appreciate this state, we should review a bit of history.
+I am a big fan of the southern states in general, but Louisiana is unique.
 Much of this flavor comes from two groups who settled here- the Cajuns and the Creoles.

 A Short History of the Cajuns

 Ironically, I learned about the history of the Cajuns, not here, but in one of my other favorite cities, Quebec, Canada, on a food tour.
-Cajuns are actually from Canada, by way of France.
-Have you ever wondered why the awesome national park, Acadia, has a name similar to an area in Louisiana?
-In the 1700 a group of French people, called Acadians, settled the sea-coast of southern Canada.
-They were fleeing from poverty and religious persecution in France.
-Unfortunately, the area they chose to settle in was a place that England and France also wanted and kept fighting over.
+Cajuns are actually from Canada by way of France.
+Have you ever wondered why the incredible national park, Acadia, has a name similar to an area in Louisiana?
+In 1700 a group of French people called Acadians settled on the sea coast of southern Canada.
+They were fleeing poverty and religious persecution in France.
+Unfortunately, the area they chose to settle in was one England and France also wanted and kept fighting over.

-Long story short, England gained control but worried that these former French, and still Catholic, settlers, would not remain loyal in case of war with France.
+Long story short, England gained control but worried that these former French, and still Catholic, settlers would not remain loyal in case of war with France.
 In 1755 the English forced them onto boats in an occurrence known as Le Grand Dérangement, or the Great Disturbance, and flung them around the globe.
-Eventually welcomed into then Spanish-controlled southern Louisiana they lived in the bayou and worked as hunters, fishers and farmers.
+Eventually welcomed into Spanish-controlled southern Louisiana, they lived in the bayou and worked as hunters, anglers, and farmers.
 Their numbers swelled to 3,000.
-They started intermarrying into other ethnic groups around such as French, German and Spanish becoming the Cajuns.
-Their influence can be seen in music, such as Zydeco, and foods such as étouffée, Boudin sausage and jambalaya.
+They started intermarrying into other ethnic groups, such as French, German, and Spanish, becoming the Cajuns.
+Their influence can be seen in music, such as Zydeco, and foods like étouffée, Boudin sausage, and jambalaya.

 Who are the Creoles?

-Creole is from a Portuguese term meaning “born on the continent”.
-Contrary to popular belief, Creole people do not have to be of a certain race, but can be mixed race french-speaking people who were in Louisiana before the Louisiana Purchase.
-In reality, it is a mix of French, Spanish, African-Americans, and natives, but can include all sorts of races.
-Creole has rich tastes and bright colors.
-Creole food has tomatoes and seafood, a bit more European and urban.
-Some examples are roux-based Gumbo, turtle soup and Oysters Rockefeller.
+Creole is from a Portuguese term meaning “born on the continent.”
+Contrary to popular belief, Creole people do not have to be of a certain race but can be mixed race french-speaking people who were in Louisiana before the Louisiana Purchase.
+It is a mix of French, Spanish, African-Americans, and natives but can include many races.
+Creole has rich tastes and bright colors, and Creole food has tomatoes and seafood, which is a bit more European and urban.
+Some examples are roux-based Gumbo, turtle soup, and Oysters Rockefeller.

 Sugarcane in Louisiana

-The other things that is unique about Louisiana is the crop that is grown here– sugarcane.
-While the rest of the south was producing cotton, Louisiana figured out how to grow sugarcane.
+The other thing that is unique about Louisiana is the crop that is grown here– sugarcane.
+While the rest of the south produced cotton, Louisiana learned to grow sugarcane.
 You can still see the fields all over the state.

 Location, Location, Location…

-The last huge cultural influence of the state is New Orleans’ location near the mouth of the Mississippi River.
-Prior to the Civil War, New Orleans was the largest US port and was used in trade routes between Europe and the Caribbean.
-Because of that, and a large immigration of Haitians, you can see, taste and feel the Caribbean influences in New Orleans.
+The last substantial cultural influence of the state is New Orleans’ location near the mouth of the Mississippi River.
+Before the Civil War, New Orleans was the largest US port used in trade routes between Europe and the Caribbean.
+Because of that, and a significant immigration of Haitians, you can see, taste and feel the Caribbean influences in New Orleans.

-My son has never been to the south, so we started our time in Louisiana by renting a car and driving around outside of the city.
-New Orleans Airport is one of the easiest places that I have ever rented a car.
-Directly outside of the baggage claim is a large parking structure that houses all the rental car companies.
-They are open extended hours which was great for us as our night flight arrived 4 hours late.
-If you are planning to drive around Louisiana (or anywhere for that matter), you can research rental cars and get 20% off here.
+My son has never been to the south, so we started our time in Louisiana by renting a car and driving outside the city.
+New Orleans Airport is one of the easiest places I have ever rented a car.
+Directly outside the baggage claim is a large parking structure that houses all the rental car companies.
+They are open for extended hours, which was great for us as our night flight arrived 4 hours late.
+If you are planning to drive around Louisiana (or anywhere, for that matter), you can research rental cars and get 20% off here.

 The Tabasco Factory

-My son is a bit obsessed with hot sauce.
-When he heard that we would be near the real Tabasco Sauce factory, that went to the top of his wish list.
+My son is a bit obsessed with hot sauce, and when he heard that we would be near the genuine Tabasco Sauce factory, that went to the top of his wish list.
 It is a two-hour drive from New Orleans through Acadiana.
 Because we landed late at night and wanted to have the whole day to explore Louisiana, we rented our car upon landing and drove to the Clarion Inn Morgan City to spend the night.
-It is only about 1 hour from each of our destinations and is inexpensive, but comfortable.
+It is only about 1 hour from each of our destinations and is inexpensive but comfortable.

-Although we didn’t see the fields where the peppers are grown, as they are all over the world, we got to see most everything else about Tabasco sauce being made.
+Although we didn’t see the fields where the peppers are grown, as they are all over the world, we saw almost everything else about Tabasco sauce being made.
 The factory only runs during the week, but one can take the self-guided tour on the weekends.
-There are a few other ways to explore during the week, including private tours and cooking classes.
+Other ways to explore during the week include private tours and cooking classes.